geoffreyweal/ORCA_Mechanism_Procedure/README.md

 Repeat steps 2-4 until you find the transition state for your mechanism.
 Sometimes it requires a bit of playing around.

+## What to do if I have problems:

+Check out the [troubleshooting section here](https://github.com/geoffreyweal/ORCA_Mechanism_Procedure?tab=readme-ov-file#troubleshooting) if you have problems when running through this proceedure.

 ## Questions and Feedback

 I am very keen for feedback about how you find the information in this github page, both the process and the clarity of what I have written.
 If you have any questions about this process, feed free to write me a message.